chenx/Reading/JavaScript/Event_Loop.md

 - Note that each thread has its own Event Loop: for example, the Main Thread has one Event Loop, and each Web Worker has its own Event Loop.
 When we open each browser tab, it represents a separate environment with its own Event Loop.
 - All Microtasks must be completed before the browser handles event handling/rendering or before executing the next Microtask.

+## Summary [2]

+JavaScript is a single-threaded language, meaning it can handle only one task at a time in a synchronous manner.
+However, for tasks that take longer (like fetching data), JavaScript uses Web APIs provided by the browser to manage these tasks asynchronously, preventing the UI from being blocked.

+Key components in handling these tasks are:
+- Call Stack: Executes synchronous tasks in a Last-In-First-Out (LIFO) manner.
+If an asynchronous task is encountered, it is sent to the Web API for processing.
+- Web APIs: Used to handle asynchronous tasks such as HTTP requests, timers, and DOM events, ensuring JavaScript remains non-blocking.
+- Microtasks: High-priority tasks like handling Promises, executed before macrotasks when the call stack is empty.
+- Macrotasks (Callback Queue): Lower-priority tasks like timers (setTimeout), event listeners, and UI updates.
+Executed after all microtasks have finished.
+- Event Loop: The mechanism that decides the order of task execution.
+It continuously checks the call stack, microtask queue, and macrotask queue to manage task execution.